This site uses cookies

 The diagonal orientation symbolized speed and upward motion, aligning with the company’s focus on quick and reliable delivery.

-Over the years, the original logo underwent minor changes in its color intensity and font styles.
 Despite its bold presence, the design was still waiting for the subtle sophistication that would later define the brand.

 FedEx Logo